-Sometimes you'd need someone to adjudicate on whether a ball hits another one (not retrospectively though) or some other factual matter.
-In these cases you don't need a qualified Referee, you'll need an Umpire, who can be any knowledgeable spectator.
+Sometimes you need someone to adjudicate on a matter such as where a ball crosses the boundary (not retrospectively though), for which you don't need a qualified Referee, you need an Umpire, who can be any knowledgeable spectator.

-In a tournament situation, a Referee is usually called on to the lawn by raising your mallet vertically and waiting for one to notice you!
-An Umpire is called on to a lawn by raising your mallet horizontally.
+In a tournament situation, a Referee is usually called on to the lawn by raising your mallet vertically above your head and waiting for one to notice you.
+An Umpire is called on to a lawn by raising your mallet horizontally above your head.